The RICH (Re-Imagining City Hall) Hobart Project

 In keeping with city vision of making HOBART the most accessible city in the world.... an access and activity centre to support activities in the city eg art for well being, respite space for parents and kids, space to draw breath and meet for diverse groups.
 Make it attended and open over weekend.
 Place for community groups to have a small “office” presence.
 Vibrant place to meet for activities and for connection to events and groups and community supports.
 Space for accessibility needs to be met for residents, visitors and tourists.

-OldTurboChook over 5 years ago
+OldTurboChook almost 6 years ago

 Three huon pine laser enhanced figures, life size: Feet on homeground, one standing thigh deep in a set bitumen river mid macquarie and mid market place gazing north-east through the misplaced biscuit brick hotel wondering why, as offright under his gaze he saw his children two arunning to him with joy.

-john latham over 5 years ago
+john latham almost 6 years ago

 We can reimagine; but do that on top of reconsidering the rich natural and cultural location and event of the city hall and its place.
 Here we have a nub, a 'belly button' for 'Hobart' connecting a past and a future, an extreme of peoples, a sustainability story, an urban development lesson, wide ocean meeting the inland of an island, cultural education and a potential architectural acknowledgement of the place of the indigenous native (singularly with interpretation of a raw island) with the antipodean in our current global.
 An immensely key place that needs to be bigger and part of a heritage bigger than that of the colony alone.